mzhao15/data_engineering_basics/README.md

     Creates a new local repository with the specified name
     ```

-    Create a remote repository in any remote git server, such as github, gitlab, bitbucket and so on.
-In order to link the local repository with the remote repository, we need to add the remote repository to the remote
+    Then create a remote repository in any git server, such as github, gitlab, bitbucket and so on.
+In order to link the local repository with the remote repository, add the new remote repository
     ```
     $ git remote add origin [url]
     Adds a new remote named 'origin' with the specific url